 Gum disease may increase your risk of getting respiratory infections, such as chronic obstructive pulmonary disease (COPD) and pneumonia.
-Te periodontal bacteria can travel through the bloodstreams to the lungs and aggravate it thus causing a lot of breathing trouble.
+The periodontal bacteria can travel through the bloodstreams to the lungs and aggravate it, causing a lot of breathing trouble.

 Periodontitis has a common link with Rheumatoid Arthritis (RA) due to its common pathogenesis and clinical presentation.
-Patients with RA are eight times more likely to have periodontal disease compared to control patients.
+Patients with RA are eight times more likely to have the periodontal disease compared to control patients.
 Both conditions are characterized by chronic inflammation in the soft-tissue site adjacent to bone.
-Both the diseases together will require lifetime disease management.
+Both the diseases together usually require lifetime disease management.
 In an effort to best maintain oral health, RA patients are encouraged to brush and floss on a regular basis and visit a dentist twice a year.

-Well, now that it is clear why good oral hygiene is important, educate self and family about these effects and spread the awareness.
+Well, now that it is clear why good oral hygiene is important, educate yourself and your family about these effects and spread awareness.
 Practice good oral hygiene by brushing after every meal with fluoride toothpaste and floss your mouth regularly.
-Doing so will save your teeth from Poor Oral Health Effects , and life as well!
+Doing so will save your teeth from poor oral health effects and life as well!